axelerator/elm-nano-examples/hot_elm/README.md

-This folder contains a little experimental _hot code replacment_ setup.
+This folder contains a little experimental _hot code replacement_ setup.

 **Tested only under MacOS**